alon-albalak/XOR-COVID/README.md

-# Cross-lingual Open-Domain Question Answering for COVID-19 (Phase B)
+# Cross-lingual Open-Domain Question Answering for COVID-19

 This repository contains the source code for an end-to-end open-domain cross-lingual question answering system.
 The system is made up of two components: a retriever model and a reading comprehension (question answering) model.
 We provide the code for these two models in addition to demo code based on Streamlit.
 The code is issued under MIT license.